-The word kaniža or knez or knyaz is said by some to be derived from (a reconstructed 'word') kuningaz, 140 a 'word' from a reconstructed language, namely, Proto-Germanic.
-The 'word' kuningaz is a made-up word based on a real word - kuningas - found in the Finnish language.
-141 This is a problematic etymology for a number of reasons.
-These linguists are taking a word attested in Finnish and changing its form and fitting it into a theoretical language (in a different language family) that they call Proto-Germanic.
+The word kaniža or knez or knyaz is said by some to be derived from kuningaz, which is a reconstructed 'word' from a reconstructed language, namely, Proto-Germanic.123 The 'word' kuningaz is a factitious word based on a real word-kuningas-found in the Finnish language.124 This is a problematic etymology for a number of reasons.
+These linguists are taking a word attested in Finnish and changing its form and fitting it into a theoretical language, in a different language family, that they call Proto-Germanic.
 Then others show this contrived 'word' to be the 'word' from which real and attested words are derived.
-In reality, kaniža or knez or knyaz or knyazhna is derived from Kanishka, just as czar is derived from Caesar, and not the other way around.
+This is what they call scholarship?
+Their academic training has manifestly failed to teach them logic and has clearly led them into fantasy land.
+In reality, kaniža or knez or knyaz or knyazhna, is derived from Kanishka, just as czar is derived from Caesar, and not the other way around.

-The king Kanishka I (Kaniška Iva) was a real man - a real king, and he was renowned throughout the ancient world and esteemed by the bulk of his people.
+The king Kanishka I-Kaniška Iva-was a real man, a real king, and he was an eminent one in the ancient world and esteemed by the bulk of his people.
 Once it is realized and understood that the Padjanaks were, in fact, the Kushans, a new understanding of the history of Europe, especially of Eastern Europe, will supplant the present one, and it will be easily understandable that a village in present-day Croatia is named after the greatest king of the Kushans.
-The migration of the Padjanaks (Kushans) and Kangar from Central Asia to Europe was not merely a migration of tribes; it was the migration of the descendants of the populace of an empire - the Kushan Empire.
+The migration of the Padjanaks, or Kushans, and Kangar from Central Asia to Europe was not merely a migration of tribes; it was the migration of the descendants of the populace of an empire-the Kushan Empire.